lukearp/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/cluster_api/capi_azure/capi_mssql_ha/_index.md

 All databases are automatically added to the availability group, including all users (including the _AdventureWorks2019_ database you just restored) and system databases like _master_ and _msdb_.
 This capability provides a single-system view across the availability group replicas.

-As part of the scenario automation, a new _SQLMI Endpoints_ desktop shortcut that includes both the primary and the secondary SQL endpoints.
+As part of the scenario automation, a new _SQLMI Endpoints_ file desktop shortcut that includes both the primary and the secondary SQL endpoints.

 > **Note: The secondary SQL Managed Instance external endpoint will only be available if the bootstrap scenario was deployed with SQL MI in an HA fashion.**